For high-efficiency space delivery company Launcher, cost control is its top priority.

 According to Berry, Launcher uses ION for all its manufacturing and engineering operations, as well as many supply chain functions.
 “It’s the glue that ties everything together across the factory,” explained Berry, who added, “ION brings inventory and supply chain together into manufacturing, carrying track and trace all the way through from raw material to final product.”

 According to Berry, ION helps Launcher save time, money, and resources.
 The Head of Manufacturing boiled down ION’s impact to 7 specific areas:

 The Part Library.
 Berry added that they’re looking forward to the Document and Specs library, as outlined on the ION Roadmap.

 “ION takes things typically done in multiple software executions and combines them into a single software.
 It’s great for any application software manager, so you don’t have a million pieces of software to work with.
 It’s all-encompassing.
 It forms the brain of your factory operating system.
-It gives you everything you need to make and purchase things,” summarized Head of Marketing Tim Berry.
+It gives you everything you need to make and purchase things,” summarized Head of Manufacturing, Tim Berry.